 10. Accounting quality

-The list is long, but not exhaustive.
-Knowledgeable readers could surely enumerate a few more possible definitions.
+The list is long but not exhaustive.
+Knowledgeable readers could surely enumerate a few more items.
 Nonetheless, these categories suggest a number of variables that might serve as quality metrics.
-We choose three to five metrics within each category and report in Table 1 performance results for the long–short strategies based on these measures.
+We chose three to five metrics within each category and report performance results for the long–short strategies based on these measures in Table 1.
 The measures associated with published studies are highlighted in grey.

-Of the 40 measures we examine, 25 have positive performance, including 6 whose results are statistically different from zero.
+Of the 40 measures we examined, 25 have positive performance, including 6 whose results are statistically different from zero.
 Of the 9 reported in the literature, 8 had positive returns, and 5 of these were statistically significant.
 Of the 31 unpublished factors, 18 had positive performance, and only 1 was statistically significant.
 These results are indistinguishable from random occurrences.
-We did, however, observe that measures with a positive return are more likely to get published.
+However, we did observe that measures that have a positive return are more likely to get published.
 For example, in the profitability category, only the gross-profits-to-assets ratio (proposed by Novy–Marx) has a statistically significant positive return.5 Two out of five measures of profitability produced negative, albeit statistically insignificant, returns.
 With statistical instability like this, one catches a whiff of data snooping.

 The long list of quality variables facilitates data mining and impedes independent verification of factor effects.
 In addition, each product offering captures the supposed factor in its own unique way.
 One product’s implementation of a quality investment strategy may have little to do with the methodology employed by others claiming to harvest the quality premium.
 Moreover, much like academic results, practitioner-supplied returns for quality strategies tend to be inflated due to data mining and survivorship bias.
 When the conversation turns to quality, we recommend a healthy degree of skepticism.